Planning applications submitted to Woking Borough Council

 Canalside

-2025/0920: Erection of a single storey rear extension (part retrospective) and front porch and canopy.
-17 Bateson Way, Sheerwater

-2025/0915: Prior Approval under the provisions of Schedule 2, Part 3, Class MA of The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) for change of use from Commercial, Business and Service (Use Class E) to Dwellinghouses (Use Class C3) to provide 5x residential units.
-6 Church Street West
+2025/0939: Prior Approval under the provisions of Schedule 2, Part 3, Class MA of The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) for change of use from Commercial, business and services (Use Class E) to Dwellinghouses (Use Class C3) to convert the first and second floors of the subject building to form six self-contained residential flats.
+Pearl Assurance House, 28 High Street, Woking

 Heathlands